 This one’s admittedly a little paradoxical, because brunch can be ridiculously expensive in France– especially in Paris, where it’s often an occasion less for eating and drinking and more for lounging around in the late afternoon to “see and be seen” in fashionable places.

 Luckily, though, there are plenty of places in Paris (and elsewhere in France) that emphasize excellent food (plus tea, coffee, and/or brunch cocktails) alongside or over style and ambience.
-By holding off on breakfast and enjoying one large meal near the middle of the day, you can often end up saving money– not to mention cutting back on the fatigue of decision-making.
+By holding off on an earlier breakfast and enjoying one large meal between, say, 1030 and 12, you can often end up saving money– not to mention cutting back on the fatigue of decision-making.

 See our full guide to the best places in brunch in Paris, from American-style “greasy-spoon” diners serving huge pancake breakfasts, to places like the Breizh Café & Cider Bar, where you can indulge in a delicious brunch of savory and sweet crepes, salads, cheeses, and Breton-cider based cocktails, among other fare.